astrofrog/python4cardiff/index.rst

-The scope of the workshop is not to give a complete introduction to Python, but instead to make you familiar with the basics of Python, numerical analysis, plotting, and Astronomy packages, so that you can directly use it in your work/research.
+The scope of the workshop is not to give a complete introduction to Python, but instead to make you familiar with the basics of Python, numerical analysis, plotting, and Astronomy packages, so that you can directly use it in your work/research, and hopefully learn more!
 The functionality is presented in such a way that beginners in Python should be able to follow, but please ensure that you have a functional Python distribution installed prior to the workshop.

 Schedule
 --------